nails/module-cms/docs/widgets/README.md

 ```

 `widget.php` contains a class which matches the name of the widget in the `App\Cms\Widget` namespace, e.g. `App\Cms\Widget\MyWidget`; this is your widget definition.

+`screenshot.php` is an optional screenshot to display along side the widget in the editor sidebar; this should be around 500px wide and show the widget with as little surrounding content as possible.

 `views/editor.php` is used in the admin widget area GUI and allows you to offer various options for the user to choose from.